ga-adi-gelato/Course-Materials/lessons/java-essentials/interfaces-and-abstract-classes-lesson/readme.md

 ```

 ### Independent Practice(15 min)
->Check: Ask students to create a Cat class, Bird class, Mouse, and Cow class that extends the Animal class and implements the abstract method.
+>Check: Create a Cat class, Bird class, Mouse, and Cow class that extends the Animal class and implements the abstract method.

->Instructor Note: go over the implementation and instantiation.
-(5 min)

 Let's go back to the main method and instantiate this Cat class.